 Positions for teaching Quantum computing and its various aspects and being a part of the research are available at various universities.
 Professors of Quantum computing can earn an average salary of $60,000.

 As the field is fairly new their arent too many career prospects for now, but as the field expands and grows with time more careers will introduce themselves.

 Microsoft, Google, IBM, and other firms are all throwing tons of resources into quantum-computing research, hoping for a breakthrough that will make them a leader in this nascent industry.
 Read more about the Google AI Quantum research work.

-When Prisco was in graduate school, he added, “There were four of us in the electrical engineering program with the kind of physics training this field calls for.”
-More recently, “I’ve recently seen universities like MIT and Columbia investing in offering this training to current students, but it’s going to take awhile to produce experts.”
+When Prisco was in graduate school, he added, “There were four of us in the electrical engineering program with the kind of physical training this field calls for.”
+More recently, “I’ve recently seen universities like MIT and Columbia investing in offering this training to current students, but it’s going to take a while to produce experts.”

 There’s every chance that increased demand for quantum-skilled technologists could drive even more universities to spin up the right kind of training and education programs.